nefarius/Nefarius.Drivers.HidHide/README.md

 ## Usage

 Create an instance of `HidHideControlService` whenever you need it.

+You can use it as a singleton with dependency injection as well.

 The following methods and properties are available:

 ```csharp
 /// <summary>